dhdaines/playa/README.md

 You can also subscript `pdf.pages` in various other ways, using a slice or an iterable of `int`, which will give you a page list object that behaves similarly to `pdf.pages`.
 Pages and page lists can refer back to their document (using weak reference magic to avoid memory leaks) with the `doc` property.

+## Some (by no means all) helpful metadata

 A PDF often contains a "document outline" which is a sequence of trees representing the coarse-grained logical structure of the document.